bnb-chain/greenfield-cmd/README.md

 gnfd-cmd account import key.txt
 ```

-The keystore will be generated in the path "keystore/keyfile" under the home directory of the system or the directory set by "-home"
+The keystore will be generated in the path "keystore/keyfile" under the home directory of the system or the directory set by "--home"
 and it is also the default path to load keystore when running other commands.
 Password info is also needed to run the command.
 The terminal will prompt user to enter the password information.
 Users can also specify the password file path by using the "--passwordfile".